 Repeatedly month after month they hand work in late or sometimes not at all.

-Depending what company you work for there may be little or no repercussions, which unfortunately promotes a culture of low performance.
-Generally companies however will not tolerate having work handed in late.
+Depending on what company you work for there may be little or no repercussions, which unfortunately promotes a culture of low performance.
+Generally, companies however will not tolerate having work handed in late.